-A young man (Raghu) wants revenge from those people who killed his wife and son in a bank robbery.There are two suspects in this case ,one gets escaped with money and the other get caught by the cops and sentenced 20 years in jail.
-Fifteen years later he is suffering from cancer and he has only a year to stay alive, so he want that Raghu forgive his rest of the sentenced and let him get out from the jail.
-Raghu accept his apology but only on one condition he will going to tell his partner's name.
-So after 15 years will Raghu going to find the other suspect who destroyed his life?
+A young man (Raghu) wants revenge from the people who killed his wife and son in a bank robbery.There are two suspects in this case ,one escapes with the money and the other gets caught by the cops and is sentenced 20 years in jail.
+Fifteen years later he is suffering from cancer and he has only a year to live, so he requests Raghu to forgive his rest of the sentenced and let him get out from the jail.
+Raghu accepts his apology only on one condition that he names his partner.
+So after 15 years will Raghu be able to find the other suspect who destroyed his life?
 Will he punish him and take his 15 years old revenge?Written by

 9 of 10 people found this review helpful.

 Was this review helpful to you?